RNCDev/waypoint-coop/support-docs/1_Permission_Delegation_Schema.md

 **GP Approval Consideration:**

-If a subscriber has an `'ALL'` scope delegation and later subscribes to a new asset that has `requireGPApprovalForDelegations: true`, the existing delegation **will still grant access** to the new asset without requiring re-approval.
+If an LP has an `'ALL'` scope grant to a delegate and later subscribes to a new asset that has `requireGPApprovalForDelegations: true`, the existing grant **will still provide access** to the new asset without requiring re-approval.

 GPs who want strict control should:
-- Use specific asset IDs in delegation scopes rather than `'ALL'`
+- Use specific asset IDs in grant scopes rather than `'ALL'`
-- Or require new delegations to be created for sensitive assets
+- Or require new grants to be created for sensitive assets

-### Delegation Chaining (Not Supported)
+### Grant Chaining (Not Supported)

-Delegations **cannot be chained**.
-A delegate with `canManageSubscriptions: true` can manage subscriptions on behalf of the subscriber, but **cannot create new delegations** for that subscriber.
+Access Grants **cannot be chained**.
+A delegate with `canManageSubscriptions: true` can manage subscriptions on behalf of the grantor, but **cannot create new grants** for that grantor.

 ```
 Allowed: